-- Providers are permitted to use or disclose PHI for: - Treatment - Payment - Healthcare operations (e.g., legal, medical staff/peer review, audit, business management) - The individual patient who is the subject of the PHI, and - Other uses and disclosures required by law - In all other instances, a written authorization from the patient is needed. - Whenever in doubt about release of information, contact Medical Records Department, Privacy officer, or Legal Services for guidance.
+- Providers are permitted to use or disclose PHI for: - Treatment - Payment - Healthcare operations (e.g., legal, medical staff/peer review, audit, business management) - The individual patient who is the subject of the PHI, and - Other uses and disclosures required by law - In all other instances, a written authorization from the patient is needed. - Whenever in doubt about release of information, contact Medical Records Department (81821), Privacy department, (x80161 or x84451) or Legal Services (x80179) for guidance.